wavesongs/birds/README.md

 ## 🚀 Gettint Started

-Explore the [Tutorial Notebook](https://github.com/wavesongs/wavesongs/blob/main/Tutorial.ipynbup) to generate synthetic birdsongs and analyze acoustic features.
+Explore the [Tutorial 1 Notebook](https://github.com/wavesongs/wavesongs/blob/main/Tutorial1_Introduction.ipynb) to generate synthetic birdsongs and explore the model plots.
 Here is an example of simple code to import and display an audio.

 ```python
 # select matplotlib backend for notebook, enable interactive plots